bwajakaye-dev/Ripe_Atlas_Anomaly_Detection/README.md

 ![RTT Time Series](output/plot_rtt_timeseries.png)

-The time series shows mean RTT across all 30 probes over the 2-week window. **Red points are ensemble anomalies** — measurements flagged by at least 2 of the 5 detectors.
-Anomalous spikes are short-lived (1–3 consecutive measurements) before the probe returns to its baseline, consistent with transient routing events rather than sustained outages.
+This time series shows the global average RTT to k.root-servers.net, with anomalies marked as spikes, highlighting intermittent but severe latency events across the RIPE Atlas network.
+The baseline RTT remains low and stable for most periods, but several extreme spikes (reaching >10,000 ms) indicate significant transient disruptions—likely due to routing instability, congestion, or probe-level connectivity failures rather than sustained global outages.
+The irregular and short-lived nature of these spikes suggests that most anomalies are localized or regional events, rather than systemic failures of the root DNS infrastructure.

 ---